ASTA Standards for Successful School String/Orchestra Teachers

 Approved March 21, 2015

-FYI . . .
-Did you know that ASTA has developed standards for string teachers and orchestra directors who are working in K–12 programs?
-Led by Dr. Robert Gillespie, Ohio State University, the teaching standards task force has recently revised the standards, (see below) for use in helping to guide evaluations, inform administrators, and provide general insight into what ASTA believes are essential skills and qualities for excellence.
-We hope you find these useful!
+ASTA has developed standards for string teachers and orchestra directors who are working in K–12 programs.
+The Teaching Standards Task Force, led by Dr. Robert Gillespie, Ohio State University, revised the standards in 2015 (see below) for use in helping to guide evaluations, inform administrators, and provide general insight into what ASTA believes are essential skills and qualities for excellence.

 I. As a Musician